sinae99/LPIC2-LAB/README.md

 <img width="554" height="405" alt="hosts" src="https://github.com/user-attachments/assets/9a26a22c-9232-478d-b7e8-a607c5e9b6e2" />

+after sharing my WSL public key to all nodes, its time to

-using `ping` module to check the connectivity from WSL to all machines:
+using `ping` module to check the connectivity from contorl node to all machines:

 <img width="620" height="780" alt="ping" src="https://github.com/user-attachments/assets/001afd72-c6ea-4d18-9bd0-6b5e06268b43" />